 You Pay Nothing Out of Pocket for Our Legal Representation

 We are a contingency-fee law firm.
 We never ask our clients to pay a retainer before we begin work.
 We only get paid after the case closes, and we win money for our client.
-If you do not get paid, we do not get paid.

 How Florida’s Statute of Limitations Affects Your West Palm Beach Car Accident Case

 Under Florida Statutes § 95.11, you typically have just two years to file a personal injury lawsuit or a wrongful death lawsuit.
-Our West Palm Beach motor vehicle accident lawyers will move quickly to ensure that all paperwork is submitted on time and is complete.
+Our West Palm Beach motor vehicle accident attorneys will move quickly to ensure that all paperwork is submitted on time and is complete.

 Our West Palm Beach Car Crash Lawyers Build a Case Based on Fault

-In 2022, Florida had 397,620 car accidents.
-Of those, 25,011 were in Palm Beach County.
+In 2023, Florida had 395,175 car accidents.
+Of those, 26,250 were in Palm Beach County.
 Whether driving along the busy Okeechobee Boulevard or on a calmer road in your neighborhood, safe driving is important no matter where you are.

-- Slow down when entering construction zones, even if you think work is not being done
+- Slow down when entering construction zones

 - Look both ways before entering roadways or intersections

-- Pay attention to your blind spots
+- Pay attention to their blind spots

 - Drunk driving